 The region that includes southwest Anvers Island, the Palmer Basin and its fringing island groups has a wide range of important natural, scientific and educational values and is an area of considerable and increasing scientific, tourist and logistic activities.
 The importance of these values and the need to provide an effective means to manage the range of activities was recognised with adoption of the area as a Multiple-Use Planning Area for voluntary observance at the XVIth Antarctic Treaty Consultative Meeting (1991).
-With the acquisition of new data and information and changes to logistics and the pressures arising from human activities in the region, the original plan was comprehensively revised and updated to meet current needs as an Antarctic Specially Managed Area (ASMA) in 2008.
-The present plan remains consistent with that adopted in 2008, although has been brought up to date and restructured for consistency with other ASMA plans more recently adopted by the Antarctic Treaty Parties.
-Minor adjustments have been made to simplify the boundary near the Rosenthal Islands and to reflect changes in the ice coastline, such that the Area now encompasses 3238 km.
+With the acquisition of new data and information and changes to logistics and the pressures arising from human activities in the region, the original plan was comprehensively revised and updated to meet current needs as an Antarctic Specially Managed Area (ASMA) in 2008 and 2019, such that the Area now encompasses 3238 km2.
+The present plan remains consistent with that adopted in 2019, although has been brought up to date to reflect zoning changes within the Area.